Quiescent low-mass galaxies observed by JWST in the Epoch of Reionization: Comparison with JWST observations

 was selected among \code{SERRA} quiescent galaxies due to its similarity with JADES-GS-z7-01-QU in terms of stellar mass, duty cyle (Fig. \ref{fig:dutycycle}), and the time elapsed between SF quenching and observation redshift ($\Delta t_{\rm quench} \sim 15$~Myr for {\it Lilium} vs. $\Delta t_{\rm quench}\sim 10 - 40$~Myr for JADES-GS-z7-01-QU).
 However, the stellar populations of {\it Lilium} are more metal-rich ($Z_\star \approx \zsun$) than deduced by \citet{Looser23} for JADES-GS-z7-01-QU, $Z_\star \approx 0.01 \,\zsun$.
 In spite of these similarities, the SED we predict for {\it Lilium} (Fig.~\ref{fig:sed_SFR_Z}, left panel) is too faint to match the one observed in JADES-GS-z7-01-QU.
 What is the origin of such discrepancy?

 We first check the role of stellar metallicity by imposing that all the stars in {\it Lilium} have $Z_\star \approx 0.01 \, \zsun$.
 However, the resulting SED only increases by $\simlt 0.2$ dex (see Fig.~\ref{fig:sed_SFR_Z}, left panel).
 The right panel of Fig.~\ref{fig:sed_SFR_Z} displays the SFH of {\it Lilium}.
 At $z\approx 8.4$, i.e. around 120~Myr before observations, {\it Lilium} started to form stars at a progressively increasing rate.
 After $\approx 35$~Myr it experienced a short and intense burst of star formation ($\rm SFR\gsim 25\,\msunyr$), after which 80\% of the final stellar mass was already in place.
-Then, the SFR was gradually suppressed by stellar feedback.
+Then, the SFR was gradually suppressed by SNe, which are the dominating feedback mechanism in our simulations.
 Indeed, the galaxy continued to form stars at a much lower rate, $\lsim 2\,\msunyr$, for $\approx 50$~Myr, i.e. up to $z\approx 7.45$ when it was completely quenched.
-Therefore, at the redshift of observation, $z = 7.3$, the average stellar age of {\it Lilium} is $\approx 90$~Myr old (see Fig.~\ref{fig:dutycycle}).
+Therefore, at the redshift of observation, $z = 7.3$, the average stellar age of {\it Lilium} is $\approx 90$~Myr old (see colorbar in Fig.~\ref{fig:dutycycle}).

 In the same panel, we plot a SFH similar to the one derived by \cite{Looser23} using \code{BAGPIPES}, essentially a top-hat with a $\rm SFR=15~\msunyr$ but with the same $\Delta t_{\rm quench}$ and $M_\star$ as {\it Lilium}.
 With this SFR, the observed $M_\star$ is produced in only $\approx 30$~Myr, resulting in a much younger ($\approx 30$~Myr) stellar population.
+The other SED-fitting codes\footnote{The code \code{BEAGLE} \citep{chevallard_beagle} is also used in \cite{Looser23}.
+However, since it does not provide a reconstruction of the SFH or the average stellar age, a direct comparison with this model is not possible.} used by \cite{Looser23}, \code{prospector} \citep{prospector21} and \code{PXFF} \citep{cappellari17ppxf}, also draw similar conclusions, resulting in average stellar ages always lower than $\lesssim50$~Myr.
 As a consequence, the corresponding experimentally-derived SED reaches fluxes about 10$\times$ higher than {\it Lilium} (Fig.~\ref{fig:sed_SFR_Z}, left) and matches JADES-GS-z7-01-QU photometry if a metallicity of $0.01\, \zsun$ is further assumed.

 This result shows that the discrepancy between the SEDs of {\it Lilium} and JADES-GS-z7-01-QU is largely due to differences in their SFHs, and to a lesser extent, metallicity.
 The key difference is the fact the SFR decrease in \textit{Lilium} after the SF peak is too prolonged, resulting in a high fraction of old stars at the time of the observation.
 This suggests the need for an abrupt quenching right after the SF peak.